Blnd-hussen/ccomp/README.md

 ## Features

 - Automatic include path extraction from the source file
+- Optional execution of the compiled binary with valgrind
 - Optional execution of the compiled binary

 ## Usage